ROCm/container-toolkit/README.md

       3         0x12FE4F7FDAF06B9        Shared              90cb29e11e83aa3ae497c68c90e1f0894b85262188c1ef9c7284457a9bc35ffd
       ```

-  3. Setting GPUs to have `exclusive` accessibility
+  5. Setting GPUs to have `exclusive` accessibility:

+      If GPU Tracker is enabled, GPUs can be set to have exclusive access in containers.
+If the user tries to make GPUs exclusive when GPU Tracker is disabled, nothing happens and a message indicating that GPU Tracker is disabled is printed.

       ```text
       > amd-ctk gpu-tracker 1-3 exclusive